kubeflow/website/content/en/docs/distributions/gke/deploy/upgrade.md

 Kubeflow on Google Cloud doesn't guarantee the upgrade for each Kubeflow component always works with the general upgrade guide here.
 Please refer to corresponding repository in [Kubeflow org](https://github.com/kubeflow) for upgrade support.
 {{% /alert %}}

+### Upgrade Kubeflow cluster to v1.5

+Starting from Kubeflow v1.5, Kubeflow manifests have included KServe as an independent component from kfserving, Google Cloud distribution has switched over from kfserving to KServe for default installed components.
+If you want to upgrade Kubeflow while keeping kfsering, you can comment KServe and uncomment kfserving in `gcp-blueprints/kubeflow/config.yaml` file.
+If you want to upgrade to KServe, follow the [KServe Migration guide](https://github.com/kserve/kserve/tree/master/hack/kserve_migration).

 ### Upgrade Kubeflow cluster to v1.3

 Due to the refactoring of `kubeflow/manifests` repository, the way we depend on `kubeflow/gcp-blueprints` has changed drastically.
 Upgrade to Kubeflow cluster v1.3 is not supported.
 And individual component upgrade has been deferred to its corresponding repository for support.